Minut Srca Mog: Singles

 In August 2022, it was confirmed that the album would open with an acoustic rework of "Zar je ljubav spala na to" featuring Croatian pop vocalist Matija Cvek; a music video for the rework was also announced.
 Rozga's idea to collaborate with the singer came after she heard his cover of her single "Suze biserne" during his live concerts.
 "Zar je ljubav spala na to" was originally recorded as a 2001 collaboration between Magazin and Mladen Vojičić Tifa, the former lead singer of the Yugoslav Trock band Bijelo Dugme.
 The single, produced by Srđan Sekulović – Skansi was released on 15 September 2022 along with a music video directed by Dario Radusin.
 Upon its release, the song was well received by the press who commended Cvek's vocals and demonstration of talent on the song.
 Fans were more divided in their response; while some felt that the duo's vocals worked well together, others felt it would be hard to emulate the original featuring Tifa.
 The single was commercially successful on the HR Top 40, the country's airplay chart, where it peaked at number four for the week ending 29 August 2022.

 On 21 October 2022, Rozga announced through her official Instagram account that "Grizem", originally recorded for her second studio album Bižuterija (2011) would be released as the second single from the acoustic album.
 The decision to release the song came after she felt that it "unjustly" did not reach its full potential during the time of its first release.
 Rozga added: "It is an empowering song, there has not been a woman who has not found herself in the situation to worry due to something or even worse, due to someone.
 Women who have not at least once carried the burden of failed love on their backs. [...]
 Setting boundaries, not wasting a minute on someone who does not deserve you is a process which is imposed on women with years.
 I am happy that in my 'pockets' I have a song which I sang more and more honestly with the passing of years."
 The following day, the single was released along with a visuals video directed by Dario Radusin; the singer appears dressed in a short, tassel dress, black high heels and curly hair as she lip-syncs the song to the camera in front of a movie spotlight.
 Upon its release, both the singer's look in the video and the rework were met with positive critics from the audience.
 "Grizem" debuted at number 27 on the HR Top 40 for the week ending 24 October 2022 before falling off the chart the following week.

 Commercial performance

 For the week ending 28 November 2022, Minut Srca Mog debuted at number four on the Croatian Albums Chart.
 The following weak, the album moved to the first position on the chart.
+At the 2023 Porin Awards, the album was nominated in the category for Best Pop Album, but lost to Tedi Spalato's Ime mi je nevažno.